Questions of funding can often be integral to the decision and planning processes for study away.

 Faculty-led study trips carry a program fee in addition to tuition fees.
 Program fees are charged via your student account and typically cover costs such as accommodation, admissions, ground transport, and some group meals.
 Program fees do not cover transportation to and from your study trip location.

 Students participating in a SAIC-sponsored study away program are required to carry adequate health insurance coverage.
 In addition, some programs may require you to purchase additional coverage.
 Students enrolled for SAIC credit during a semester or yearlong study away program are automatically enrolled in and charged for SAIC’s Health Insurance Plan.
-If you hold a private insurance policy of equal or better coverage, you may waive SAIC's plan and associated fees via the Summer 2016 Health Insurance Waiver [PDF].
+If you hold a private insurance policy of equal or better coverage, you may waive SAIC's plan and associated fees.
+Read more about how to qualify for a health insurance waiver.
 Please note that waivers must be submitted by the posted deadlines.

 SAIC Technology Fee